Comprehensive Legal Services From Mt. Pleasant Maritime Attorneys

 Generally, the courts of the states have concurrent jurisdiction with the federal courts over claims within the scope of federal admiralty jurisdiction.
 Whenever claims are within the scope of federal admiralty jurisdiction, the plaintiff may choose — with certain exceptions — to bring his or her action in state court, with the right to a jury trial, or federal court, with no right to a jury trial.
 If there is a basis for federal jurisdiction independent of admiralty jurisdiction, a plaintiff may choose to bring his or her action in federal court, on the civil side, with the right to a jury trial.
 The Jones Act — enacted to protect seamen employed on ships and sea-going vessels — provides for the right to a jury trial in state or federal courts.

-At John Hughes Cooper, P.C., our attorneys are experienced at choosing the right forum for each case.
+At Cooper and Bilbrey, P.C., our attorneys are experienced at choosing the right forum for each case.
 If you have questions regarding admiralty and maritime law, please call or email us for a free, confidential consultation with no obligation.